-Be a junior AQUAMAN on this exploration journey, or become Tāwhirimātea taking Kā Roimata to safety away from Te Rauparaha and his warriors.
+Be a junior "aquaman" (breathing underwater) on this exploration journey, or become Tāwhirimātea, the god of the winds, taking Kā Roimata to safety away from Te Rauparaha and his warriors.

-As Aquaman, you can breathe underwater.
 Write about what you reasonably assume or believe you would have seen, heard, done or said, and encountered along the way.
+You may wish to include some kīwaha - check out that slide with some suggested phrases to include in your version.